SkyCraftZheng/FFHQ-FYP/README.md

 With the assumption that, relative to the script, the input image is at `/input/stage3_uv.png` and outputs at `output/stage3_uv_stretched.png`.
 Note that the image is opened and its type is changed to 32 bit unsigned integer to prevent integer overflow when calculating averages, then it is converted back to 8 bit unsigned integer for exporting to png.

 ## Applying the Processed Mesh
+Open this project in [Unity](https://unity.com/) (this project was done in version 6000.1.1f1).
+To do so, install Unity, clone this repository into an empty folder, then in Unity Hub in the `Projects` tab click `Add` > `Add project from disk`, select the folder this repository was cloned into.
+It then should show up under projects, you can open it by clicking on it.

 Import the processed .fbx files and the stretched texture into Unity.
 Update `Assets/FFHQ/FFHQ Overlay.asset` to use the imported stretched texture by dragging and dropping, and similarly update the `Assets/FFHQ/Slots/eyes/eyes_slot`, `Assets/FFHQ/Slots/inner_mouth/inner_mouth_slot` and `Assets/FFHQ/Slots/stage3_mesh_id/stage3_mesh_id_slot` for the female model.
 For the male model update the slots with the same names but with `Male_` in front of them.

 ## UI and customisation